-- (a) Upon notification via the ALPHA/ZULU crash alarm or via phone call from ARFF Dispatch or the AODO during working hours, the the duty EOD crew will report with all required equipment (to include PPE) to the ECP of the mishap site and await instructions from the Incident Commander.
-The EOD shall check in with the Incident Commander via the ARFF Command Net upon arrival. - (b) After hours, EOD is on a one-hour response.
-The AODO shall recall the EOD crew, inform them of the mishap location, and direct them to report to the mishap site CP. - (c) Maintain EOD personnel accountability at the mishap site and report personnel status to the Incident Commander.
+- (a) Upon notification via the ALPHA/ZULU crash alarm or via phone call from ARFF Dispatch or the AODO during working hours, the EOD Response Element will report with all required equipment (to include PPE) to the ECP of the mishap site and await instructions from the Incident Commander.
+The EOD Response Element shall check in with the Incident Commander via the ARFF Command Net upon arrival. - (b) After hours, EOD is on a one-hour response.
+The AODO shall recall the EOD Response Element, inform them of the mishap location, and direct them to report to the mishap site CP. - (c) Maintain EOD personnel accountability at the mishap site and report personnel status to the Incident Commander.